secw01f/ReportNinja/README.md

 ReportNinja utilizes the Jinja2 templating framework in order generate the HTML for a report.
 Any custom HTML reports created are to be stored in the "templates" directory that is located in the same folder as reportninja.py.
 When ReportNinja is run, it will list the templates stored in the "templates" directory so that they may be selected by their assigned ID at runtime.
 This allows a user to maintain multiple templates on the same installation.

-ReportNinja provides the raw json provided by the DefectDojo API to be used in the template so that multiple datapoints can be used for custom reports.
+ReportNinja provides the raw JSON provided by the DefectDojo API to be used in the template so that multiple datapoints can be used for custom reports.
 For details as to what information is available for each variable provided to Jinja2, please reference the DefectDojo API documentation for the coresponding URL that is provided in the table below.

 | Jinja2 Variable |    API URL/Path   | Template Example |
 | :-------------: | :---------------: | :--------------- |